sandeepsa1/dsa/README.md

 ## Arrays

 ### 01-search
-Implement array search algorithms Linear Search, Binary Search, Interpolation Search, Jump Search and Exponential Search.
+Implement array search algorithms.
+  - Linear Search
+  - Binary Search
+  - Interpolation Search
+  - Jump Search
+  - Exponential Search

 ### 02-sort
-Implement array sort algorithms Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Quick Sort and Heap Sort.
+Implement array sort algorithms.
+  - Bubble Sort
+  - Insertion Sort
+  - Selection Sort
+  - Merge Sort
+  - Quick Sort
+  - Heap Sort

 ### 03-two-pointer-technique
-Using Two Pointer Technique to solve Two Sum Problems, K Sum Problems, Array Duplicate Removal and Container With Most Water.
+Using Two Pointer Technique to solve;
+  - Two Sum Problem
+  - Three Sum Problem
+  - K Sum Problem
+  - Array Duplicate Removal
+  - Container With Most Water

 ### 04-sliding-window-technique
 The Sliding Window Technique is commonly used to solve problems involving subarrays, substrings, or other contiguous subsequences in arrays or strings.
-Here we see how to find Maximum Sum Subarray of Size K and Longest Substring Without Repeating Characters using sliding window technique.
+Here we see how to find:
+  - Maximum Sum Subarray of Size K
+  - Longest Substring Without Repeating Characters

 ### 05-divide-and-conquer
 Divide and Conquer method is effective for a wide range of problems, including sorting, searching, and optimization.
-Two samples are implemented; finding the Closest Pair of Points which are kept as an array and find K-th Largest Element in an array.
+Two samples are implemented:
+  - Finding the Closest Pair of Points which are kept as an array
+  - Find K-th Largest Element in an array

 ### 06-dynamic-programming
 Dynamic Programming (DP) is an algorithmic technique used for solving complex problems by breaking them down into simpler subproblems.
+Code implemented are:
-Code implemented are Maximum Subarray Sum (Kadane’s Algorithm), Longest Increasing Subsequence and Longest Common Subsequence.
+  - Maximum Subarray Sum (Kadane’s Algorithm)
+  - Longest Increasing Subsequence
+  - Longest Common Subsequence

+### 07-matrix-manipulation-2d-arrays
+Matrix manipulation refers to a wide range of operations that can be performed on 2D arrays (also known as matrices).
+Implemented Matrix Manipulation Operations are:
+  - Rotate n * n Matrix in 90, 180 or 270 degrees
+  - Spiral Order Traversal